 The Git software control system is widely used by software developers to track changes in source code.
 Git was created in 2005 by Linus Torvalds for Linux kernel development, and it is now used by developers and distributed teams around the world to contribute to open source projects.
-In this latest article in our open source success series, we’ll take a brief look at the history of Git and its rise to prominence.
+In this Resource article, we’ll take a brief look at the history of Git and its rise to prominence.

 The Chronicles of Linux